MrGoogol/CS294-CS231_DeepLearning/README.md

-# CS294-CS231_DeepLearning
+# Convolutional Neural Networks for Visual Recognition.
-This course is originally offered at Stanford as CS231.
-I took it in UC Berkeley as CS294 with Professor Canny
+This course was originally offered at Stanford as CS231.
+I took it at UC Berkeley as CS294 with Professor John Canny